 The field keys are automatically set for you.
 If you add any custom fields, you may need to change the keys for those; one of those you'll want to edit for sure is your opt-in checkbox.
 It should be set to opt_in.
 To change any of the field keys:

 - Click on the icon to open the Edit Field Map pop-up for that respective field.

 - In the Output Field Name field, type in the new key.

 Once you have all of your field mappings looking the way you want, click the Save button at the bottom of the pop-up, Select to use the webhook profile you just set up, and Save again to close the Integration Settings pop-up.

 With that you're almost done on the ShortStack side!
 Before heading back to Zapier, you'll want to make sure to Publish your campaign, and submit a form entry so that Zapier has some data to work with for the next step.

 Testing the Webhook

-At this point, you'll want to switch back to your Zapier tab - you should still be on the "Test Webhooks by Zapier" page.
-Click the blue OK, I did this button.
+At this point, you'll want to switch back to your Zapier tab - you should still be in the Test section.
+Click the Test trigger button.
 Zapier will test your webhook using the data you entered when you submitted the form.
 This process can take a few minutes, so hang tight.
 When it's done, you'll see a screen that tells you that a request was found (the request being your form submission), and what data was part of that request.
 If it all looks correct, click Continue.

 Setting Up an Action

 Now that we have the webhook and trigger fully established and configured correctly, we need to set up an action that will occur when your form is submitted.
-More specifically; we need to establish where this data will be sent.

 If you end up running into any issues, or see that the webhook has stopped working, be sure to double-check each setup step.
 Also make sure no information has been altered on either the Form Widget, or on the third-party app's side.
 Of course, if you need further assistance, you can always reach out to us at email@example.com.